hana-sebia/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Hana Sebia is a PhD candidate in machine and deep learning at the research institute Inria.
-Her research interests include healthcare data analytics, tensor factorization and time series predictive analysis.
-She extended a tensor factorization framework to include the temporal dimension and extract temporal behaviors.
+Hana Sebia is a Ph.D. candidate at the French research institute Inria.
+She is working on machine learning for high-dimensional healthcare data analytics.
+Her research interests include computational phenotyping and predictive analysis for large-scale electronic health records (EHR) data.
+Hana obtained the master degree in Data Science from the computer science department of Claude Bernard Lyon 1 University.
 {style="text-align: justify;"}